squareblob/MountAugusta/Constitution.md

 ## A. Borders of the State of Mount Augusta

-I. The borders of the State of Mount Augusta shall be outlined and defined by the office of the Mayor of Mount Augusta.
+i.
+The borders of the State of Mount Augusta shall be outlined and defined by the office of the Mayor of Mount Augusta.
 Any proposal by the mayor to change the borders must be publicized on the subreddit in a post titled with "[Border Change]".
 The proposal may be contested by any eligible voter.

 > a.
 To contest the proposed border change, a post titled with "[Contest]" must be made on /r/MtAugusta within 48 hours of the publication of the border proposal by the Mayor.
 This thread will be treated as a regular vote for a border change as outlined in II.
 >
 > b.
 If the border change proposal is not contested within 48 hours, the borders proposed by the Mayor will become the new official borders of the State of Mount Augusta.

-II.
+ii.
 The borders of the State of Mount Augusta may be changed through a bill via the same process as any other bill, requiring 2/3 of the vote to become the new official boundaries of the State of Mount Augusta.

-III.
+iii.
 The extension of the borders of the City of Mount Augusta shall not infringe upon existing land claims by other states, groups or individuals without official consent.

 ## B. Creation of new laws

-I. New laws may be proposed by any eligible voters of Mount Augusta.
+i.
+New laws may be proposed by any eligible voters of Mount Augusta.
 Such proposals shall be subject to a popular vote to determine passage.
 A majority of at least two-thirds of all votes cast shall be needed for passage.

-II.
+ii.
 No law may be created that targets a group or individual or that sets differing standards of behavior or punishment for a group or individual.
 No law may be applied retroactively, except for bills granting amnesty.
 Any law violating this section shall be invalid.

-III.
+iii.
 Movements to repeal or amend any law may be proposed by any registered voter of the state of Mount Augusta.
 Such proposals shall be subject to a popular vote to determine passage.
 A majority of at least two-thirds of all votes cast shall be needed for passage.
 Amnesty bills, if passed, have their effects limited to the following.
 For previously criminal acts for which amnesty is granted:

 > a.
 No new charges can be brought forward.
 >